 When you read about engagement in the workplace, it’s almost always linked to productivity.
-That’s because productivity invariably suffers when your staff are disengaged and demotivated in their work.
+That’s because productivity invariably suffers when your staff is disengaged and demotivated in their work.

-The good news is that raising levels of engagement among your staff is one of the best and quickest ways to increase productivity.
+The good news is that rising levels of engagement among your staff is one of the best and quickest ways to increase productivity.

 If businesses could address some of these issues, output per worker would most certainly increase.
 One study estimates the total cost of disengaged employees in the US is a whopping $450-500 billion each year.

 What does an engaged employee look like?